How Many People Have Died During NASCAR Races?

 Kenny Irwin Jr. had a very bright future ahead of him.
-The racer was racing in a junior league by the time he was in second grade, and began racing on his father’s time in the IMSA American Challenge Stock Car Series when he was only a teenager.
+The racer was racing in a junior league by the time he was in second grade and began racing in the IMSA American Challenge Stock Car Series when he was only a teenager.
 Irwin Jr. had all the hype in the world surrounding him, as people were comparing him to superstar Jeff Gordon.
 Unfortunately, he was never given the opportunity to live up to his hype, as he tragically passed away during a practice session at the New Hampshire Motor Speedway.

 The passing of Dale Earnhardt hit the NASCAR community extremely hard.
 It stunned not only the NASCAR world, but the entire sports community as a whole.
-Earnhardt was a NASCAR driver who is the only racer to win a Rookie of the Year and then win a championship the following year.
-Earnhardt’s passing came at the Daytona 500, which is considered to be the Superbowl of stock car racing.
-The tragedy happened on the last lap as he was battling against his own son for the top spot.
-Racer Ken Schrader tapped the rear of Earnhardt's car which caused it to make a hard turn into the wall.
-Schrader was able to escape his vehicle in time, but Earnhard tragically passed away on impact of hitting the wall.
+Earnhardt’s death came at the Daytona 500, which is considered to be the Super Bowl of stock car racing.
+The tragedy happened on the last lap as he was battling for the top spot.
+Racer Ken Schrader tapped the rear of Earnhardt's car, which caused it to make a hard turn into the wall.
+Schrader was able to escape his vehicle in time, but Earnhardt tragically passed away from the impact of hitting the wall.

-The legacy of Dale Earnhardt has not and will not be forgotten.
+The legacy of Dale Earnhardt has not been forgotten.
 The achievements he had while alive were incredible.
-As difficult as his death was for the sports world, it has made the sport of NASCAR far safer and a much better experience.
-In 2001, NASCAR mandated the use of head-and-neck restraining devices.
+As difficult as Earnhardt’s death was for the sports world, it has made the sport of NASCAR far safer and a much better experience.
+In 2001, NASCAR mandated the use of head-and-neck restraining (HANS) devices.
 They also began requiring the use of SAFER barriers at the top of race tracks.
-These walls were made of foam and they slightly move upon impact, dissipate energy, and reduce the force exerted on the driver.
+These walls are made of foam, and they move upon impact, dissipate energy, and reduce the force exerted on the driver.

-NASCAR alsdo developed the Car of Tomorrow, which was a result of extensive research that was conducted after Earnhardt’s death.
-This car was established with numerous safety improvements that drastically helped in making stock car racing safer for everyone involved.
-The changes that were made since the tragedy have proved to be extremely successful, as there has not been one fatality since the tragedy.
+The changes that were made since Earnhardt’s death have proved to be extremely successful, as there has not been one fatality since the tragedy.
 Ryan Newman had a terrifying collision that appeared to be almost identical to the one Earnhardt had in 2020.
-However, with the new changes that were in place, Newman walked out of the hospital less than 48 hours after the tragedy.
+However, with the new safety measures that were in place, Newman walked out of the hospital less than 48 hours after the tragedy.